00. Introduction

 A DB turns a query into a result without the user knowing how.
 But the result is not the only concern, latency and cost (memory, IO, computation) are also relevant, hence the distinction between analytical (OLAP) and transactional (OLTP).

-- OLAP can involve large amounts of data, with aggregation or join operations.
+- OLAP can involve large amounts of data, with aggregations and joins.
 Indexing can be limited or non-existent.
+They are mostly column-based data stores.
+Used to execute ad hoc, offline, “analytical” queries that are not sensitive to latency.

 - OLTP touches small amounts of data using indexes.
-Low latency & cost.
+Low latency and cost.
+Based on either B+tree or LSM-tree data structures.
+Used to execute preprogrammed, user-facing queries that require immediate results.

-The word “transactional” is not about DB transactions, it’s just a funny jargon.
+The word “transactional” is not about DB transactions, it’s just jargon.

 In-memory data structures vs. on-disk data structures